TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Related works

-The recent emergence of DRL strategies to train neural networks has encouraged the appearance of works dedicated to solving CO problems.
+The recent emergence of DRL strategies to train neural networks has encouraged the appearance of works dedicated to solving VRPs.
 They have the potential to be much faster than previous methods, allowing the agents to operate in real-time.
-Inspired by Natural Language Processing models based on Recurrent Neural Networks (RNN), they substitute word tokens for node tokens to sequentially predict the best route that solves the CO problem.
-A good example is the Pointer Networks (PN) \cite{Vinyals2015}, which adapt the Natural Language Processing model of \cite{Bahdanau2015} (that combines RNNs with an Attention mechanism) to face multiple CO problems such as the Travelling Salesman Problem (TSP).
-PN were later extended by \cite{Bello2016}, adopting a Reinforcement Learning framework, and by \cite{Ma2020}, through the addition of a Graph Neural Network (GNN) to improve the performance of the model.
+Inspired by Natural Language Processing (NLP) models based on Recurrent Neural Networks (RNN), they substitute word tokens for node tokens to sequentially predict the best route that solves the VRP.
+A good example are the Pointer Networks (PN) \cite{Vinyals2015}, which adapt the NLP model of \cite{Bahdanau2015} (combination of RNNs with Attention mechanisms) to face multiple problems such as the Travelling Salesman Problem (TSP).
+PNs were later extended by \cite{Bello2017}, adopting a Reinforcement Learning framework, and by \cite{Ma2020}, through the addition of a Graph Neural Network (GNN) to improve the performance of the model.
 Due to the sequential nature of PN that makes the training of new models too slow, \cite{Vaswani2017} proposed a Transformer neural network where the data is processed in parallel, improving both the accuracy of the model and the computation time.
-Notwithstanding that this Transformer model was developed for Natural Language Processing tasks, it was later redesigned in \cite{Kool2019} to deal with CO problems.
+Notwithstanding that this Transformer model was developed for NLP tasks, it was later redesigned in \cite{Kool2019} to deal with VRPs.